 Because milk thistle seeds are extremely safe to use and readily

-tonic—add a pinch of seeds to your pet’s food a couple of times a
+add a pinch of seeds to your pet’s food a couple of times a week.

-week.
-The active ingredients of the seeds are not soluble in water,
+The seeds’ active ingredients are not soluble in water, so teas are

-so teas are not effective.
-For sick pets, administer a tincture or
+not effective.
+For sick pets, administer a tincture or capsule,

 • Artichoke (Cynara scolymus) has similar, if not equal,

 benefits for liver diseases.
-But don’t use artichoke hearts for
+But save the artichoke hearts for your

-liver protection—the medicinal benefit lies in the leaves.
+dinner table — the medicinal benefit lies in the leaves, not the

-Artichoke acts much like milk thistle, but it has a bit more
+Artichoke acts much like milk thistle, but has a bit more

 cholesterol-protective action (which is more important in humans